Combination and interpretation of differential Higgs boson production cross sections in proton-proton collisions at $\sqrt{s}$ = 13 TeV: SMEFT interpretation

 where, referring to the \hgamgam differential cross section measurement, $\mathcal{I}_{\gamma\gamma, \text{diff}}$ and $\mathcal{H}_{\gamma\gamma, \text{diff}}$ are the Fisher information matrix and the Hessian of the likelihood built with parameters of interest and nuisances of the analysis parametrized with the cross section modifiers $\mu_i$, while $\mathrel{C}^{-1}_{\gamma\gamma, \text{diff}}$ is the inverse of the covariance matrix between the parameters of interest.
 To obtain $\mathrel{C}^{-1}_{\gamma\gamma, \text{diff}}$, a fit to the Asimov data set~\cite{Cowan:2010js} is performed in the original analysis.
 To move to a WC basis, one can build a matrix $P^{\gamma\gamma}$ by expanding Eq.~\eqref{eq:full_scaling_function} to only include terms linear in the WCs:

-where the index $i$ runs over the generator level bins in \hgamgam\ and the index $j$ runs over the WCs.
+where the index $i$ runs over the generator level bins in \hgamgam, the index $j$ runs over the WCs, and $A_j^{\PH}$ refers to the linear term for the total Higgs boson decay width.
 The inverse of the covariance matrix in the new basis is then obtained through:

 By performing the eigenvector decomposition of $\mathrel{C}^{-1}_{\gamma\gamma, \mathrm{SMEFT}}$ one can obtain a matrix $EV_{\gamma\gamma}$ whose columns are the eigenvectors of $\mathrel{C}^{-1}_{\gamma\gamma, \mathrm{SMEFT}}$ and a diagonal matrix $\Lambda_{\gamma\gamma}$ whose elements are the eigenvalues of $\mathrel{C}^{-1}_{\gamma\gamma, \mathrm{SMEFT}}$ so that: